arifsetiawan/mosaic/doc/firebase.md

 Refer to [PMJ reference](pmj.md) for PMJ styled activity example.

-You have to explicitly tell Mosaic to send notification to either `object` or `target` using `firebase` field in the activity data.
+You have to explicitly tell Mosaic to send notification to either `object` or `target` using `notify` field in the activity data.

 Currently, firebase integration do not support [post photo activity](photo.md)